 Run WebStorm for the first time

-Find WebStorm in the Start menu or use the desktop shortcut, if it was created during installation.
-You can also run webstorm.bat in the installation directory under bin.
+To run WebStorm, find it in the Windows Start menu or use the desktop shortcut.
+You can also run the launcher batch script or executable in the installation directory under bin.

 Run the webstorm.sh shell script in the installation directory under bin.
-You can also use the desktop shortcut, if it was created during installation.
+You can also use the desktop shortcut if it was created during installation.

 For information about running WebStorm from the command line, see Command-line interface.

-Download and install additional plugins
+Install additional plugins